Juan-Jones/blogsphere/content/blog/sell-products-on-etsy.md

 ### Create Editable Printable Cards

-The market for printable cards is highly versatile and evergreen.
+The market for editable cards is highly versatile and evergreen.
 You can design an array of cards, including birthday cards, wedding invitations, business cards, various types of invitations, restaurant menus, and more.
 Since these cards are editable, they offer immense convenience to customers who can easily personalize, download, and print them for any occasion.
-If you have a penchant for content creation, you can also venture into making money through blogging by offering template designs.

 ## Ways to Make Money on Etsy